{{ summaryHeading }}

 EMOM

-Every minute on the minute, a workout format where a new target starts at each 60-second boundary.
+Every minute on the minute, a workout format where each target starts at a 60-second boundary.

 Rest buffer